-An extensive range of extra-curricular activities is provided both during and after school.
+An extensive range of extra-curricular activities are provided both during and after school.
 As well as sports, activities involving music, choirs, languages, science and art are provided by members of the school team, while external experts are engaged to run other clubs as diverse as drama and even Indian drumming!

 We encourage the children to take part in fun activity days such as World Book Day and Roald Dahl Day, plus many other specially themed days where the children can dress up, create projects and models and experience a totally different school day.

 The coverage of our ‘Adventurous Afternoons’ has also allowed for a progression model to be used so topics covered are used as an illustration of concepts in a range of contexts.
 These concepts allow for repetition throughout a year group and between year groups.
 This progression model has specific timescales where learning can be assessed.
 Assessments in the ‘Adventurous Afternoons’ takes place within each class at the end of a topic but also at the end of key milestones, in preparation for the next stage of learning.
 The key milestones are at the end of EYFS, Yr2, Yr4 and Yr6.